Top 5 Soccer Tryout Drills

 Now have one of the “outside” players pass the ball to the player in the square.
 Once the “box” player has received the pass, they should try to shoot as quickly as possible.
 Repeat the drill until all players have passed the ball to the player in the box, then rotate players.

-3) Attack on the Cones
+3. Soccer Attacking Drill- Attack the Cones

 Create a 15 X 15-foot box using 4 cones, then place one cone in the center of the box.
 Divide your soccer players into two lines, around 20 feet away from the box.